juancamejoalarcon/offerdatepicker/README.md

 ## Installation

 I built this datepicker on top of the calendar already created by Bootstrap with ng-bootstrap.
-So the first step would be to install <a href="https://ng-bootstrap.github.io/#/home">ng-bootstrap</a>
+So the first step would be to install. <a href="https://ng-bootstrap.github.io/#/home">ng-bootstrap</a>

 ## Usage

+As it is done with others ng-bootstrap <a href="https://ng-bootstrap.github.io/#/components/datepicker/examples">components</a> create the offerdatepicker using the following code:

 ```javascript
 import {Component, ViewChild, ElementRef, Renderer2, OnInit} from '@angular/core';